 In order for a Stockholder to have his shares of INDSPEC Common Stock voted by proxy, such Stockholder should sign and return the enclosed proxy card so that it is received prior to the closing of the polls at the Special Meeting.

-Stockholders who execute proxies retain the right to revoke them at any time by giving written notice of revocation to the Secretary of INDSPEC at 411 Seventh Avenue, Suite 300, Pittsburgh, Pennsylvania 15219 so that it is received no later than the closing of the polls at the Special Meeting, or by attending the Special Meeting in person and voting thereat or by executing a later dated proxy delivered prior to the closing of the polls at the Special Meeting.
+Any Stockholder who executes a proxy retains the right to revoke it at any time by giving written notice of revocation to the Secretary of INDSPEC at 411 Seventh Avenue, Suite 300, Pittsburgh, Pennsylvania 15219 so that it is received no later than the closing of the polls at the Special Meeting, or by attending the Special Meeting in person and voting thereat or by executing a later dated proxy delivered prior to the closing of the polls at the Special Meeting.
 Unless so revoked, the shares represented by the proxies solicited by the Board of Directors of INDSPEC will be voted in accordance with the directions given therein by the Stockholder.
 Any proxy not specifying to the contrary will be voted FOR the approval and adoption of the Merger Agreement.
-So far as the INDSPEC Board of Directors is aware, such proposal is the only matter to be acted upon at the Special Meeting.
-As to any other matter which may properly come before the Special Meeting or any postponements or adjournments thereof, the persons designated as proxies in the accompanying proxy card will vote thereon in accordance with their best judgment.
+So far as the INDSPEC Board of Directors is aware, such proposal is the only matter to be acted upon at the Special Meeting or any postponements or adjournments thereof, the persons designated as proxies in the accompanying proxy card will vote thereon in accordance with their best judgment.